lsst-sqre/gafaelfawr/docs/operations/helm.rst

 This is the same name the service should use in the ``config.service`` key of a ``GafaelfawrIngress`` resource (see :ref:`ingress`).
 If a service name has no corresponding quota setting, access to that service will be unrestricted.

+The ``disk`` key should contain a mapping of mount points to bytes of quota in that file system.

 The ``notebook`` key should contain ``cpu`` and ``memory`` keys specifying the default CPU and memory limits.
 The memory limit is given in a floating point number of GiB.